 - If you don’t need it, don’t keep it.
 Period.
 Even if it’s inactive, your best case scenario is that it doesn’t slow down your site or threaten its security.
 And you probably aren’t living that best case scenario.

 - Limit post revisions.
 By default, WordPress creates a new revision every time you hit the Update button.
 The more you edit a page, the more copies of it you have on file.
 Individually it’s no big deal.
 But with a giant pile of them, WordPress basically has to find a needle in a needle stack every time it loads one of your pages.
 Edit your wp-config.php file and pick a comfortable number of revisions to keep around.
-How many is up to you, but for most sites, 3-5 revisions is more than enough and when it comes to speed, less is more.
+How many is up to you, but for most sites, 3-5 revisions are more than enough and when it comes to speed, less is more.

 - Clear the database garbage (comments, expired transients, etc).
 There are a variety of plugins that can help with this.
 My favorite is WP Optimize.
 Just be careful with any database cleaning plugin that you decide to use.
 If you’re not absolutely certain what you’re deleting, don’t delete it.
 If you’re not absolutely certain what the plugin is going to do, don’t use it.

 - Disable features you don’t need.
 Not planning to use comments on the site at all?
 Globally disable them with the Disable Comments plugin.
-Skipping out on product review or ratings on reviews for your e-commerce shop?
+Skipping out on product reviews or ratings on reviews for your e-commerce shop?
 Disable WooCommerce’s reviews or ratings on reviews.

 - Archive or delete old orders.
 Right now this is a bit of a manual process but if you’re running an e-commerce site and you don’t need old order data around in your site, make sure you have copies of all of the customer and order data that you do need and then delete the old orders that you don’t need.

 - Trim your image sizes.
 It’s typically best to upload images that are already prepped for web use so that they aren’t gigantic going in, but if you already have a media library full of big images, you can use an image optimizer plugin like WP Smush to start sizing things down.
-If you have a ginormouse media library, though, even that takes forever so you might want to consider downloading all of the images over FTP, using a batch image optimization tool like Adobe Photoshop if you have a huge media library, and re-uploading them via FTP.
-Having a fast computer (with an SSD) and a high speed internet connection helps speed this along.
+If you have a ginormous media library, though, even that takes forever so you might want to consider downloading all of the images over FTP, using a batch image optimization tool like Adobe Photoshop if you have a huge media library and re-uploading them via FTP.
+Having a fast computer (with an SSD) and a high-speed internet connection helps speed this along.
 Again, just make sure you know what you’re doing if you go this route.

 Once you’ve flushed the garbage, you should notice an uptick in speed, but your mileage will absolutely vary based on the size of the problem you start with and the rest of the configuration behind your site.
-Which leads to the next major cause of slowdowns – forcing square pegs into round holes.
+This leads to the next major cause of slowdowns – forcing square pegs into round holes.